 At Gatekeeper, we put Kanban at the heart of our Workflow Engine to help our customers better manage their contracts and vendors.
+A contract management workflow helps customers to identify bottlenecks, drive action and stay one step ahead.

 However, the more we talk to customers and prospective customers, the more we realise that Kanban is a concept that’s not always widely recognised or understood.